Person

 Internal post code 30

-I am a researcher in the History of Ideas and Sciences, Lund University.
-A historian by training, my research interests include colonial history since 1850, modern Japanese history, transnational and transimperial history, propaganda and popular imperialism.
-My current research project, funded by the Swedish Research Council, investigates the place of the Ainu people (indigenous to Hokkaido and the surrounding region) in Western racial taxonomies c.
+John Hennessey is Associate Professor of the History of Ideas and Sciences, Lund University.
+He led the research project “Anomalous Aryans?
+Western Scientific Racismand the Ainu as a ‘Lost White Race,’ 1868-1941" between 2021 and 2025 with financing from the Swedish Research Council.
+The project investigated the place of the Ainu people (indigenous to Hokkaido and the surrounding region) in Western racial taxonomies c.
 1850-1940 and what this reveals about Western perceptions of "whiteness" at the time.

 Contact information